EdD in Pre-K–12 Leadership Overview

 Students will meet during two weekends in each seven‐week course, at the end of the first and sixth weeks.
 Each summer, the cohort will meet in August to engage in coursework, dissertation development, and comprehensive project development.
 Participants will display proficiency in meeting the program outcomes through the development of a capstone project, the development of a dissertation proposal, and the completion of the dissertation.

-During each term, one course meets on our Henniker campus and one course is delivered 100% online, allowing learner-centered flexibility for busy lifestyles.
+During each term, one course meets on campus, and one course is delivered 100% online, allowing learner-centered flexibility for busy lifestyles.

 Available Certifications